Academic | Agriculture | Boarding

 * Supporting student reading needs such as appropriate related texts for Senior English and with Premier’s Reading Challenge.

-* A Closed Reserve collection that contains a wide range of Preliminary and HSC resources that may be borrowed for three days.
+* A Closed Reserve collection that contains a wide range of Preliminary and HSC resources that may be borrowed for five days.

 * Junior students can borrow two fiction and two non-fiction books for two weeks.